obfusk/reproducible-apk-tools/README.md

 The provided command is split on whitespace to allow passing arguments (e.g.
 `'foo --bar'`), but shell syntax is not supported.

-Specify which files to process by providing at least one fnmatch-style PATTERN, e.g. `'META-INF/services/*'`.
+Specify which files to process by providing at least one fnmatch-style pattern, e.g. `'META-INF/services/*'`.

 ```bash